AdrianMrn/blog/posts/2021-10-15-replacing-node-keytar-with-electron-safe-storage-in-ray.md

 About 9 months ago, [Alex](https://alexvanderbist.com/) added a [much requested feature](https://freek.dev/1921-debug-apps-running-on-remote-servers-using-ray) which allows you to connect to remote servers and receive their Ray outputs securely over SSH.

 To save the credentials to a server, we needed to find a secure way to save the password or private key passphrase.
-We quickly settled on node-keytar, a native Node.js module that leverages your system's keychain (Keychain/libsecret/Credential Vault/…) to safely store passwords, hidden from other applications and users.
+We quickly settled on `node-keytar`, a native Node.js module that leverages your system's keychain (Keychain/libsecret/Credential Vault/…) to safely store passwords, hidden from other applications and users.

-Using a native Node module brought one major disadvantage: we couldn't easily build for other platforms anymore, without running the actual build on that platform.
-There are some solutions provided by electron-builder, node-keytar, and other packages, but these all came with their own layer of overhead.
+Using a native Node module brought one major disadvantage: we couldn't easily build for other platforms anymore without running the actual build on that platform.
+There are some solutions provided by `electron-builder`, Keytar, and other packages, but these all came with their own layer of overhead.
+We eventually decided to run the build on all platforms separately using the GitHub Actions CI.

 Three weeks ago, on September 21, 2021, Electron 15 was released, and somewhat hidden in the release notes we found a mention to a newly added string encryption API: safeStorage ([PR](https://github.com/electron/electron/pull/30430)/[docs](https://www.electronjs.org/docs/latest/api/safe-storage)).
-Similarly to node-keytar, Electron's safeStorage also uses the system's keychain to securely encrypt strings, but without the need for an extra dependency.
+Similarly to Keytar, Electron's safeStorage also uses the system's keychain to securely encrypt strings, but without the need for an extra dependency.

-We jumped at the idea of simplifying our build process and removing a dependency, and wrote this simple implementation using safeStorage and electron-store, with an external API inspired by node-keytar:
+We jumped at the idea of simplifying our build process and removing a dependency, and wrote this simple implementation using safeStorage and `electron-store`, with an external API inspired by `node-keytar`:

 ```typescript
 import { safeStorage } from 'electron';